 Q: What about publications?

 A: Clarity on our mutual expectations for how data will be published is essential.
-We find that projects benefit from the intellectual contribution of our team,
+Proteomics scientists frequently provide significant intellectual contributions to the work and must be appropriately credited.

 Q: I have an active IRB (Internal Review Board) application at my home institution.
 Does my IRB have to be approved at the Broad?

 A: Yes.
 This is required of all human samples that will be undergoing genetic analysis at the Broad.
 The Proteomics manager here at the Broad will work with you to complete the proper forms needed to obtain approval from the Broad’s IRB.
 Please note that we must have IRB approval of your project before your samples can be analyzed.